-Before the first volunteer is entered into the study, it is necessary for a representative of AstraZeneca or designee to visit the investigational study site to:
+Before the first volunteer is entered into the study, it is necessary for a representative of AstraZeneca to visit the study center to:

 - Determine the adequacy of the facilities - Determine availability of appropriate volunteers for the study - Discuss with the Investigator (and other personnel involved with the study) their responsibilities with regard to CSP adherence, and the responsibilities of AstraZeneca or its representatives.
 This will be documented in a CSA between AstraZeneca and the Investigator.